Realiserad/fish-ai/README.md

 Originally based on [Tom Dörr's `fish.codex` repository](https://github.com/tom-doerr/codex.fish), but with some additional functionality.

-It can be hooked up to OpenAI, Azure OpenAI, Google, Hugging Face, or a self-hosted LLM behind any OpenAI-compatible API.
+It can be hooked up to OpenAI, Azure OpenAI, Google, HuggingFace, Mistral or a self-hosted LLM behind any OpenAI-compatible API.

 If you like it, please add a ⭐.
 If you don't like it, create a PR. 😆